MLStruckmann/grandmas-dashboard/README.md

-# Investment Dashboard for Grandma
+# Dashboard for financial data

 This is a simple Python dashboard built with _Dash_ and _Plotly_.